LukeAnglin/WebApp/categories/Data-Science/ML-Fundamentals.md

     * These are the reason we need **validation sets**
 * **Data Representativeness** - If you're classifying something, don't train on classes 0-7 and test on 8-9!
 * **Arrow of Time** - When we are using time data, we have to train on the most recent data and test on the older.
 Otherwise, we might end up with *temporal leaks*, where we are predicting on data from the future that we can't evaluate properly.
 * **Train-Test Redundancy** - If you have redundant samples in your train and test set, you're effectively *testing on your training data*.
-Ensure that your <span class="keyword1">validation and train sets are disjoint</span>!
+Ensure that your <span class="red">validation and train sets are disjoint</span>!

 # Validation Techniques